 Fuel cells are theoretically much more efficient than conventional power generation.

 Example of energy conversions for a coal fired power station:

-- Chemical energy in coal in converted to heat
+- Chemical energy in coal converts to heat

-- Heat (in the form of steam driving a turbine) is converted into mechanical energy
+- Heat (in the form of steam driving a turbine) converts into mechanical energy

-- The mechanical energy is converted to electrical energy
+- The mechanical energy converts to electrical energy

 Each conversion has its own inefficiencies, so the overall process is very inefficient.